P-mir/LexBel/README.md

 ## Covered Legal Codes

-the corpus of articles support the RAG system comprise 32 Belgian codes, collected in May 2021 by Louis, A., & Spanakis, G.
+the corpus supporting the RAG system comprises 22,633 articles from 32 Belgian codes, collected in May 2021 by Antoine Louis and Gerasimos Spanakis.

 > [!WARNING]
 > Users might notice several limitations: